sous-chefs/nagios/README.md

 ```

 ### Service Dependencies
 Create a nagios\_servicedependencies data bag that will contain definitions for service dependencies.
 Each service dependency will be named based on the id of the data bag.
-Each service dependency requires either a dependent host name and/or hostgroup name, dependent service description, host name and/or hostgroup name, and service description.
+Each service dependency requires a dependent host name and/or hostgroup name, dependent service description, host name and/or hostgroup name, and service description.

 ```javascript
 {